 But let’s say it was flats sawn where the growth rings were running sideways, and you were gluing up the edge.
 You will surely see the difference there.

-So if you’re doing flats sawn, it’s much harder to compress these growth-rings lengthwise than it is when they’re quartersawn, and you’re squishing the squishy bits, so that’s why the psi is needed for quarter sawn it is half.
+So if you’re doing flats sawn, it’s much harder to compress this growth rings lengthwise than it is when they’re quartersawn, and you’re squishing the squishy bits, so that’s why the psi is needed for quarter sawn it is half.

-When you think about it, you know, for example, an F style clamps do about 370 psi, Max, but that varies greatly depending on the user.
+When you think about it, you know that an F style clamp does about 370 psi, Max, but that varies greatly depending on the user.
 Things like parallel clamps and squeeze clamps are roughly in that same realm, around 400 psi.
-But when you think about a parallel clamp, it is a big flat surface, so that’s going to spread that clamping pressure out a little bit more.
+But when you think about a parallel clamp, it is a big flat surface that will spread that clamping pressure out a little bit more.